skarzcode/skarzcode/README.md

 Software Developer
 ------------------

 Welcome to my GitHub profile!
 My name is Abdi Majid and I am a self-taught developer and freelancer with a passion for creating elegant and intuitive interfaces.
 I specialize in front-end development, but I am also striving to become a full-stack developer.
-My love for software development comes from the ability to turn ideas into reality through the use of elegant interfaces.
-I take great care in the user experience, architecture, and code quality of the things I build, ensuring that they are not only functional but also visually appealing.
-I am always looking for new challenges and opportunities to improve my skills, so feel free to browse my projects and drop me a message if you have any interesting ideas or projects that you would like to collaborate on.
-Let's create something amazing together!

 * 🌍  I'm based in London
 * 🖥️  See my portfolio at [www.amajid.dev](http://amajid.dev)